Born March 31, 2016

 Annie is our special 'homegrown' girl.
-She is a beautiful ruddy who was hand raised by me.
+She is a beautiful ruddy who was born here and hand raised.
 Annie is TICA and CFA registered and comes from traditional Abyssinian lines.
 Bo is TICA and CFA registered and also has a traditional Abyssinian pedigree.

 Due in June

 Ready in September

 Velvet is a beautiful girl entrusted to me by Heru Abyssinians.
 She was born on April 18, 2016.
 Velvet is TICA and CFA registered and comes from traditional Abyssinian lines.
 The professional photo is by Helmi Flick Cat Photography when Velvet was a kitten.

 She is one of our new queens and is being bred to Lionel now that she is one year old.

 The picture at right is me with Velvet at a CFA show in late January 2017.
 I have also shown Velvet in TICA shows, where she is now a Champion.

 We are looking forward to seeing these kittens!
 We expect ruddy and cinnamon/red kittens from Velvet.